Azure/cortana-intelligence-churn-prediction-solution/Automated Deployment Guide/Post Deployment Instructions.md

 All the resources listed above besides Power BI are already deployed in your subscription.
 The following instructions will guide you on how to monitor things that you have deployed and create visualizations in Power BI.

 ## Post Deployment Instructions
+### Monitor progress
-Once the solution is deployed to the subscription, you can see the services deployed by clicking the resource group name on the final deployment screen in the CIS.
+Once the solution is deployed to the subscription, you can see the services deployed by clicking the resource group name on the final deployment screen in the Cortana Intelligence Solutions page.
 This will show all the resources under this resource groups on [Azure management portal](https://portal.azure.com/).

-After successful deployment, the entire solution is automatically started on cloud.
-You can monitor the progress from the following resources.
+The entire solution should start automatically on cloud.
+You can monitor the progress of the following resources.

-### Monitor progress

 #### Azure Storage
 Azure Storage account is used by the Azure Functions to maintain some required information and is used by the solution to store the historical user data and the prediction of the machine learning model.